Skip links

 Audit and Remove Unhelpful Content

-Conduct a comprehensive content audit identifying pages created primarily for search engines.
-Look for thin articles, templated content, and material providing minimal value.
-Remove or consolidate pages that fail to serve genuine user needs.
+Audit your content to find pages created mainly for search engines.
+Identify thin articles, templated pages, and low-value material.
+Remove or merge pages that don’t serve user needs.

 Steps for conducting an effective content audit:

-Identify Low-Performing Pages – Review analytics to find content with high bounce rates and low engagement time.
+1. Identify Low-Performing Pages – Review analytics to identify content with high bounce rates (when visitors leave after viewing a single page) and low average time on page.

 Create Content Based on Expertise and Experience

-Develop content that demonstrates firsthand knowledge and genuine expertise.
-Share personal experiences, original research, and unique insights that only someone with deep subject knowledge could provide.
+Make content that shows your own knowledge and real expertise.
+Share your personal experiences, original research, and insights that only experts in the field can offer.

-Include Personal Examples – Reference your direct experience to provide authentic perspective.
+3. Include Personal Examples – Reference your direct experience to provide an authentic perspective.

 Focus on Comprehensive Topic Coverage